I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “I have the number eight,” a deep voice cut through her thoughts—smooth as silk, almost too casual.

-Adeline stiffened, her focus torn from the room.
+She stiffened, her focus torn from the room.
 She glanced over her right shoulder, only to find the Duke of Wakefield standing far too close, his sharp gaze drifting to her paper.

 Her pulse pounded harder than she cared to admit, and she swallowed against the anticipation tightening her chest.
 Seriously, Adelaide?
 She chastised herself, willing away the betraying warmth creeping up her neck.